If you love classic eighties’ pop sax, you’ll love this lesson.

 But also inside Sax School, with our thousands of members, we’re focusing on hit song saxophone this month.

 And that means we’re looking at classic solos like this.
 Our members are learning a challenging song called ‘Heartbreaker’ which is written in this style.
 And we’ve got a fantastic masterclass happening for members with Charlie DeChant, aka Mr. Casual, from Hall & Oates.

 If you’re a member, then you can go and check out the replay.
-And if you’re not a member yet, then right now our the 14-day trial is still running.
 You can find the links down below.
 If you register you can watch the replay too.

 The Solo: Opening

 First let’s listen to the original solo and get some inspiration from the way Charles DeChant is playing in this particular recording.

 So right out the gate, that opening was brilliant.
 I love the way it’s so simple.
 It’s a simple line, but it’s got such an energy to it and it’s so decisive.
 So he’s not just playing straight quavers or eighth notes there.
 He’s really accenting all of the notes.